niltwill/vc-updatedscm/README.md

 	* IGavery.txd (add)
 	* IGdlove.dff (add)
 	* IGdlove.txd (add)
+	** LODngst2mesh.dff (add) <<= make sure to add this!
+	** LODngst2meshdam.dff (add) <<= make sure to add this!
 	* play13.dff (add)
 	* play13.txd (add)

-**Warning:**
-The game is going to stall in a black screen if you don't add "csruger.dff" and "csruger.txd" in the mission "Supply & Demand", so at the very least, you have to do that!
+**Warning:** The game is going to stall in a black screen if you don't add "csruger.dff" and "csruger.txd" in the mission "Supply & Demand", so at the very least, you have to do that!
 If you don't add IGavery and IGdlove, they will appear untextured (white) ingame.
 For MC Tommy, please at least use play13.dff and play13.txd.
 The CSplay12 and CSplay13 is only needed if you use the extra "cs-playmodels" cleo script.

+The two LOD model files "LODngst2mesh.dff" and "LODngst2meshdam.dff" are needed to fix the destroyed construction building, so it remains destroyed from far away as well.
+4. In "data > maps > nbeachw > nbeachw.ide", change line:

+`3830, buildingsite2, buildingsite2, 1, 108, 128`

+To:

+`3830, buildingsite2, buildingsite2, 1, 300, 128`

+Change line:

+`3948, LODngst2mesh, LODnbeachwbig, 1, 2000, 0`

+To:

+`3948, LODngst2mesh, buildingsite2, 1, 3000, 132`

+Next change the following line:

+`3964, bldngst2meshdam, buildingsite2, 1, 135, 132`

+To:

+`3964, bldngst2meshdam, buildingsite2, 1, 300, 132`

+And after that, add this line:

+`6308, LODngst2meshdam, buildingsite2, 1, 3000, 132`

+(Alternatively if you did not mod that file, you can simply overwrite it.)

+**Warning:** You should use the [Open Limit Adjuster](https://github.com/ThirteenAG/III.VC.SA.LimitAdjuster/releases) to avoid the game crashing after that.

 ## Extras